 List of U.S. Air Force Bases Built With Asbestos

 The bases listed above are only a few that were built with asbestos.
-Below is a list of over 100 bases throughout the country that used asbestos products and may have put military veterans at risk.
+Below is a list of over 100 bases throughout the country that used asbestos-containing products and may have put military veterans at risk.

 - Brookley Air Force Base

 - Tin City Air Force Station

 - Eacker Air Force Base (AKA Blytheville Air Force Base)

 - Little Rock Air Force Base

 - Camp Parks Air Force Base